Select Page

 The Emergency Radio Myth

-Many preppers mistakenly assume that they can use any radio in an emergency, without a license or experience.
-This is simply not true.
-In order to use a radio in an emergency, the user must have an understanding of the legal, technical and operational aspects of radio communications.
-As a ham radio operator, I worked on a drill with a county agency.
-Their communication plan was to use FRS radios, which were unfortunately handed out without any channel coordination.
-There are only 22 channels, but the result was everyone spinning the channel knob, looking for the rest of the group, who was also spinning the knob.
-The result was a communications disaster and the ham operators stepped in to relay the communications.
+Many preppers mistakenly assume that they can use any radio in an emergency without a license or experience.
+This is incorrect.
+To use a radio in an emergency, the user must understand the legal, technical, and operational aspects of radio communications.
+As a ham radio operator, I participated in a drill with a county agency that involved untrained personnel that do not normally use radios.
+Their communication plan was to use FRS radios, which were unfortunately distributed without channel coordination.
+Despite there being only 22 channels, everyone was randomly changing channels in search of the rest of the group.
+This caused a communication disaster, and the ham operators had to step in to relay the communications.

 Prepping Without a License

-It is also important to note that prepping without a license is not recommended.
-In most countries, it is illegal to operate a radio without a license.
-The concept of waiting until an emergency to get on the air is flawed since the perspective operator won’t have a chance to legally test and learn about the radio.
-There are many posts on the internet asking “what frequency do I use?”, “how do I connect to a repeater?” or “why can’t anyone hear me?”.
-These are not questions that you want to be asking in an emergency.
-Many radios are much more complex than the FRS radios mentioned above, and it takes more than just reading the manual once to understand them.
+Prepping without a license is not recommended as it is illegal in most countries to operate a radio without one.
+Waiting for an emergency to use a radio is flawed because the operator won’t have the opportunity to legally test and learn about it.
+Asking questions like “what frequency do I use?”, “how do I connect to a repeater?”, or “why can’t anyone hear me?” during an emergency is not ideal.
+Most radios are more complex than FRS radios, which seem complicated to an untrained user, and understanding them requires more than just reading the manual once.
 Practice is essential.

 The Disadvantage of Untrained Radio Use

-The disadvantage of using a radio without the proper training and experience is that it can be difficult, if not impossible, to make contact with other radio users in an emergency.
-This is because the radio transmissions from an unlicensed user will not be properly identified and may be ignored by other, licensed users.
-Furthermore, an untrained user may not be able to identify or use the right frequencies to contact others, which can lead to confusion and interference in an emergency.
+Using a radio without proper training and experience can make it difficult, if not impossible, to contact other radio users in an emergency.
+Unlicensed users’ radio transmissions will not be properly identified and may be ignored by licensed users.
+Additionally, untrained users may struggle to identify and use the correct frequencies, causing confusion and interference in emergencies.
+Issues such as background noise can cause people to speak too loudly into the mic, causing over-modulation and distorting the voice received at the other end.

 The Reality of Radio Usage in Emergencies